mrpharderwijk/hass-nolu/README.md

 ### The `custom` directory

+By default this is called `custom_example`.
+We assume you renamed it to `nolu/custom/` after the installation.
 At the root of the `custom`-directory (`nolu/custom`) you will find the `custom.config.yaml`.
 This file basically contains your views definition.
 So this file contains the different 'pages' for your setup.
 Under every page you can define your entities and some extra options that are made available.
 More on that later (TBD).

 `custom/package` - contains files that are read by the root `configuration.yaml` for the custom package.
 Define automations, configuration, input booleans, light groups, persons sensors etc. here.